thinkshout/feeding-texas/_posts/DUMMY-PRESS-RELEASE-2014-8-20-Summer-Meals-Report.markdown

 ---
 layout: press
 title: Report - Schools feeding more hungry children during summer months
-pull-quote: "We still only reach a small portion of those who need food during the summer months.
-We know that sites can and want to do more.”
+pull-quote: We still only reach a small portion of those who need food during the summer months.
+We know that sites can and want to do more.
 attribution: Celia Cole
 tweet: Report: Schools feeding more hungry children during summer months
 date: 2013-08-20